macatak/ELK/Python-Elasticsearch-API/README.md

 API link _https://elasticsearch-py.readthedocs.io/en/master/api.html_

 ## setup
-- run the Star Wars setup notebook
+- Run the Star Wars setup notebook.
+This will setup a few indices using the Star Wars API